Explore spans

 - Open the SLO drilldown and confirm an increase in HTTP 500 errors.

-- Navigate into Explore tracing, already filtered to the affected service and time range.
+- Navigate into Explore spans, already filtered to the affected service and time range.
+The Spans tab opens by default.

-- Select a suspect span to open the Info Panel.
+http.routeto see which endpoints are affected. - Select a representative span row to open the span drilldown drawer.

-- Use the span duration distribution heatmap to compare the selected span against recent similar spans (same service and operation).
+- Use the span duration distribution heatmap in the drilldown to compare the selected span against recent similar spans (same service and operation):

 - Confirm whether the span falls outside the normal latency distribution.